The geometry of multi-curve interest rate models: The modeling framework

 In the classical single-curve setting, the HJM drift condition implies that the drift term $\alpha^0$ in \eqref{eq:SDE_forward} is determined by the volatility $\sigma^0$ (see, e.g., \cite[Proposition 1.1]{bjork2004geometry}).
 In the present multi-curve setup, risk-neutrality of $\mathbb{Q}$ implies that, for each $j=1,\ldots,m$, the drift term $\alpha^j$ in \eqref{eq:SDE_forward} is determined by the volatility $\sigma^j$ as well as by the covariation between $r^j$ and the log-spread process $Y^j$.
 Moreover, the drift term $\gamma^j$ in \eqref{eq:SDE_spread} turns out to be endogenously determined.
 This is the content of the following proposition, which follows as a special case of \cite[Theorem 3.7]{fontana2020term}.
 For convenience of notation, we set $\beta^0:=0$ and $\gamma^0:=0$ in the following.

 \begin{proposition} Under a risk-neutral probability measure $\mathbb{Q}$, the following holds:

 for every $(t,x)\in\R^2_+$ and $j=0,1,\ldots,m$. \end{proposition}

 \begin{remark} (i) The drift conditions stated in Proposition \ref{prop:drift} are equivalent to the local martingale property under $\mathbb{Q}$ of the processes $B^0(T)/S^0$ and $S^jB^j(T)/S^0$, for all $T>0$ and $j=1,\ldots,m$.
 This property is taken as the defining property of a risk-neutral probability.
-As clarified in \cite{fontana2020term}, this suffices to ensure absence of arbitrage in the financial market composed by all risk-free ZCBs and single-period swaps referencing the risk-sensitive rates $L^j_T(T,T+\delta_j)$, for all $T>0$ and $j=1,\ldots,m$.
-Single-period swaps represent the basic building blocks of interest rate derivatives having risk-sensitive rates as underlying.
+As clarified in \cite{fontana2020term}, this suffices to ensure absence of arbitrage in the financial market composed by all risk-free ZCBs and single-period swaps\footnote{Single-period swaps represent the basic building blocks of interest rate derivatives having RSR as underlying.} referencing the risk-sensitive rates $L^j_T(T,T+\delta_j)$, for all $T>0$ and $j=1,\ldots,m$.
+It is important to note that in our setup RSR are benchmark rates that serve to define payoffs of interest rate derivatives and do not represent actual borrowing/lending rates in the money market.
+Indeed, allowing for borrowing/lending at RSR would require the explicit modeling of refinancing risk (stemming from credit, liquidity and funding risks, see \cite{BMSS23,FPR23}), which is beyond the scope of the present work.

 (ii) The drift conditions stated in Proposition \ref{prop:drift} are analogous to those appearing in \cite[Section 2]{slinko2010finite} in the context of a two-economy HJM model (compare also with Remark \ref{rem:FX} above). \end{remark}